 The Prophet by Kahlil Gibran

-Gibran was one of the first few poets I ever read, and his work resonates with subtlety and gentleness that seems otherworldly at times.
+Gibran was one of the first poets I read, and his work resonates with subtlety and gentleness that seems at times otherworldly.

-The Prophet is definitely a primer for anyone curious to see the kind of literature that can compel across centuries and cultures.
+The Prophet is definitely a primer for anyone curious to see the kind of literature that can transcend both ideology and culture.

 The Summer of Katya by Trevanian